Skip to main contentSkip to Table of Contents

 Other Information

 USAB’s other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
-Management is responsible for the other information included in USAB’s financial statements.
-The other information comprises a detailed statement of management assurances and other information as applicable but does not include the financial statements and our auditor’s report thereon.
+Management is responsible for the other information included in USAB’s agency financial report.
+The other information comprises the following sections: a detailed statement of management assurances and other information as applicable.
+Other information does not include the financial statements and our auditor’s report thereon.
 Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or the other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.